 Instructions: Instructions are also seen on the page before a learner begins the assessment.
 Provide helpful information such as what happens when the allowed time has expired and whether there is a pre-warning about remaining time left for the quiz.

-A sample quiz also allows the variety of types of questions be explored in advance of the summative assessment.
-For example, will there be true/false questions, multiple choice questions, or will there be a text box to provide a short answer of a limited number of words?
-Sample quizzes work best when you include every question type that you plan to use.
+A sample quiz also allows a variety of types of questions to be explored in advance of the summative assessment.
+For example, will there be true or false questions, multiple choice questions, or will there be a text box to provide a short answer of a limited number of words?

 Again, this may not require too much additional effort on the part of instructors.
 Your organization may have access to sample quizzes for you to import into your LMS in a matter of minutes.

-Using these strategies to limit the number of “flies” and the probability that one will land in your soup can yield more valid results of your summative assessments.
+Using these strategies to limit the number of flies and the probability that one will land in your learner’s soup can yield more valid results for your summative assessments.

-I hope that preceding the serving of the soup with one or more soup samplings as well as keeping those distracting “flies” out of your soup can at least provide some “soup” for thought.
-The goal is to increase validity of summative assessments and increase learner success.
+We hope that soup sampling before the serving of the soup as well as keeping those distracting flies out of your soup can provide some ‘soup for thought.’
+The goal is to increase the validity of summative assessments and increase learner success.

 Thomas, J. A., Wadsworth, D., Jin, Y., Clarke, J., Page, R. & Thunders, M. (2017).
 Engagement with online self-tests as a predictor of student success, Higher Education Research & Development, 36:5, 1061-1071, DOI: 10.1080/07294360.2016.1263827